-Will Growing MKE help address climate change & resiliency?
+7. Will the Housing Element help address climate change & resiliency?

 As we face climate change, opportunities to make it easier for people to walk, use transit, and bike are critical to reduce the amount and impact of driving.
-Milwaukee's Climate & Equity Plan recognizes that land use and transportation planning are directly linked to climate resilience.
+Milwaukee's Comprehensive Plan recognizes that land use and transportation planning are directly linked to climate resilience.
 There is increasing consensus that compact urban neighborhoods with a mix of uses and housing choices are the most effective at reducing carbon emissions.

-Milwaukee is home to many highly walkable and vibrant neighborhoods and the Growing MKE recommendations will provide more options for residents to live in neighborhoods that are well-served by transit and near walkable business corridors.
+Milwaukee is home to many highly walkable and vibrant neighborhoods and the Housing Element recommendations intend to provide more options for residents to live in neighborhoods that are well-served by transit and near walkable business corridors.
 Our environmental impact can also be reduced through housing materials, building design, and encouraging housing where there is existing infrastructure.

-How will Growing MKE benefit existing residents?
+8. How will the Housing Element benefit existing residents?

-Existing residents - both renters and homeowners - could see multiple benefits as the recommendations of Growing MKE are implemented:
+Existing residents - both renters and homeowners - could see multiple benefits as the recommendations of the Housing Element are implemented:

-- Aging in place/in neighborhoods: These policies will make it easier for more people to age in place in their homes and neighborhoods.
-Allowing housing types like duplexes and accessory dwelling units creates opportunities for intergenerational living or added rental income.
+- Aging in place/in neighborhoods: The plan's policies will make it easier for more people to age in place in their homes and neighborhoods.
+Allowing housing types like accessory dwelling units creates opportunities for intergenerational living or added rental income.
 Around 60% of 50+year old adults surveyed in AARP's 2021 Home and Community Preferences survey would consider living in or building housing options like accessory dwelling units (ADUs) or "in-law cottages" to be able to live near someone like a family member, but be able maintain their own space, save money, or get help with daily activities.
-More than half of those surveyed place "high importance on having a variety of housing types that can fit people's needs as they age such as smaller singlefamily homes, multi-family homes, and apartments."
-Growing MKE recommendations will reduce barriers to housing development that will allows seniors to age in place in their neighborhoods. - Walkable neighborhood business districts and amenities: Housing growth and development lets more people live in neighborhoods with access to jobs, neighborhood shopping, and other amenities.
-Businesses thrive when they have access to employees and customers, and increasing housing diversity in neighborhoods can bring in those employees and customers.
-Encouraging more housing development near commercial districts and transit corridors creates vibrant walkable environments - increasing quality of life.
-Transit-oriented development has been shown to help lower household transportation costs, increase access to jobs, and allow neighborhood residents to meet more of their day-to-day needs such as shopping, worship, and recreation, without relying on an automobile. - Increased tax base from new development will spread the costs of paying for city services across a larger group of taxpayers, helping stem future property tax increases or service cuts, and supporting investments in new neighborhood gathering spaces, safer streets, and other core services such as libraries.
+More than half of those surveyed place "high importance on having a variety of housing types that can fit people's needs as they age such as smaller single-family homes, multi-family homes, and apartments."
+The Housing Element recommendations will reduce barriers to housing development that will allow seniors to age in place in their neighborhoods. - Walkable neighborhood business districts and amenities: Housing growth and development lets more people live in neighborhoods with access to jobs, neighborhood shopping, and other amenities.
+Businesses thrive when they have access to employees and customers, and having more housing in neighborhoods can bring in those employees and customers.
+Encouraging more housing development near commercial districts and transit corridors creates vibrant walkable environments increasing quality of life.
+Transit-oriented development has been shown to help lower household transportation costs, increase access to jobs, and allow neighborhood residents to meet more of their day-to-day needs such as shopping, worship, and recreation, without relying on an automobile.